tambrose12/GitClassyU-CLI/README.md

     -User will see a list of all students and their grade and their corresponding course information.

 5. User my enter "secret" for a surprise 😉

+Our code sorts through all the options with a combination of if, elif & while loops.
+Each different selection calls a corresponding function that sorts through our database to print out the information.
+Our Cli code is defined as a class that on the __init__ uses a session.query() to create the attribute self.course, self.students, self.grades to access the inforamtion needed for the functionality.